-The Organization follows the deferral method of accounting for contributions which includes various government, agency, and corporate funding and member contributions.
+The Organization follows the deferral method of accounting for revenues which includes various government, agency, and corporate funding and member registration and fees.
 Unspent contributions are recognized as revenue in the year in which the related expenses are incurred.
-Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
+Unrestricted revenues are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
 Funding received and restricted for specific projects, programs and events is recognized when the project, program or event takes place or when the corresponding expenditures are incurred.
 Government assistance is recognized when received or receivable and collection is reasonably assured and when any condition as to its use have been met.
+Membership registration fees are recognized over the course of the membership period.